 It must be assumed that the insurance record is complete and up-to-date.
-It is continually updated through the year and where vehicles have been added and removed through the year is recorded.
+It is continually updated by the Insurance Section, within the Finance Division, through the year and where vehicles have been added and removed through the year is recorded.